elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- ... a grand blaze of red eyes and crabs ...
+- ... a grand blaze of red plums and crabs ...
-- {:.i2} a seeding to reap flies, palaver, bad memories
+- {:.i2} a seeding---to see---of flies, of palaver, of bad memories
-- {:.i2} tracks, termites, fevers-to-heal, wrongs-to-straighten,
+- {:.i2} of tracks, of termites, of fevers to heal, wrongs to straighten,
 - {:.i2} an alligator yawn
 - {:.i2} a gargantuan injustice.